isomerpages/moe-peicaisec/_academic/Assessment and Promotion Criteria.md

 <p>Normal Technical</p>
 </td>
 <td style="width: 542.844px;">
-Grade D or better in 2 subjects, one of which should be English Language or Mathematics<p></p>
+<p>Grade D or better in 2 subjects, one of which should be English Language or Mathematics</p>
 </td>
 </tr>
 </tbody>